About the Institute

 The internship would include the following activities:

-• Collaboration with the other summer intern on the qualitative analysis
+- Collaboration with the other summer intern on these activities.

 The work is expected to lead to:

-• Experience, coursework and/or current training in qualitative methods
+- Experience, coursework and/or training in behavior change theories (especially TRA/TPB)

-• The interns would need to be available for 35-40 hours per week for 6-8 weeks (240 hours total).
-The mentors for this opportunity are Alana Gilbert and Rebecca Roppolo of the Impact Center at FPG.
-The intern will work in collaboration with other team members and community collaborators, as well as the other intern.
-The internship could be fully remote (mentor fully remote) or hybrid option if an intern prefers to come to FPG.
+The intern would need to be available for 35-40 hours per week for 6-8 weeks (240 hours total).
+The mentor for this opportunity is Rebecca Roppolo of the ICTP Project, a part of the Impact Center at FPG.
+The intern will work in collaboration with other team members and community collaborators.
+The internship could be fully remote (mentor is fully remote) or hybrid if an intern prefers to come to FPG.

 Frequently Asked Questions